medianeuroscience/emfd/README.md

-## The Extended Moral Foundations Dictionary (eMFD): Development and Applications of a Crowd-Sourced Moral Foundations Dictionary
+## The Extended Moral Foundations Dictionary (eMFD): Development and Applications of a Crowd-Sourced Approach to Extracting Moral Intuitions from Text

 This is the official repository for all code and analyses conducted in: _The Extended Moral Foundations Dictionary (eMFD): Development and Applications of a Crowd-Sourced Approach to Extracting Moral Intuitions from Text_